 The vocational adjustment trainer evaluates the customer for up to five days and for no more than 10 hours and completes the VR3135A, Vocational Adjustment Training Specialized Evaluation.

-This service can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+This service can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR5000, Referral for Provider Services.
 For more information, refer to VR-SFP 3.4.8 Remote Service Delivery.

 The VAT Specialized Evaluation is purchased once for each customer.
 The vocational adjustment trainer must conduct the VAT Specialized Evaluation and develop the training plan before VAT-Specialized (VAT-S) is provided.